What Is a Qualifying Life Event for Special Enrollment?

 • Losing your employer-provided coverage due to job loss or weekly hour reduction

-• If a change in your income makes you ineligible for Medicaid, CHIP, or Medicare
+• If a change in your income makes you ineligible for Medicaid, the Children’s Health Insurance Program (CHIP), or Medicare

-• Changes to the size of your household or family, for instance:
+• Changes to the size of your household or family:

 • Getting married